AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ### Enable the Commerce Events extension

 Enable the Commerce Events extension (`magento/commerce-eventing`)  on the cloud environment.
-This extension manages the process to send custom event data from the Commerce application to the Adobe I/O Events service.
+This extension is required to send custom event data from the Commerce application to the Adobe I/O Events service.
 The Commerce Events extension is installed automatically as a dependency of the Commerce Admin Unified Experience extension.

 1. From your local Commerce project development environment, add the following configuration to the `.magento.env.yaml` file.